 - Sit in a firm, straight-back chair.
 Do not use a recliner.

 - To help avoid falls, remove all rugs, and keep the floors and room clutter free.

 - Keep excitable pets away until you have healed completely.

 You can return to work approximately 6 weeks after your operation, but if your job involves a lot of walking, standing or lifting, you may need to stay off longer, sometimes up to 3 months if it is not possible to provide assistance for you.

 You should be able to drive again after approximately 6 weeks, but check with your doctor first.
 It is important that you do not drive if you are in any sort of pain and taking medication that causes drowsiness.
 It is advisable not to get in and out of a car for the first 3 weeks after your operation as the action itself puts a lot of strain on your hip, so only do so if it is essential.

 Bear in mind that even after you have recovered from your hip replacement surgery, for anywhere from 6 – 12 months you should avoid pivoting or twisting on the affected leg.
 You should not cross the leg past the midline of the body or turn it inward.
 You should also not bend at the hip past 90 degrees; this includes both bending forward at the waist and squatting.

 We perform many different surgeries on patient’s hips, including hip resurfacing, total hip replacements, minimally invasive hip replacements, partial hip replacements and revision of existing hip replacements.
 At One Healthcare we can book you in to see a specialist Orthopaedic knee surgeon for an initial consultation, usually within 48 hours.
-Knee replacement surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Knee replacement surgery is available at One Ashford Hospital in Kent.

 - Specialist Physiotherapy and nursing teams